 If you're not sure about getting into portrait photography, a home studio setup is a reasonably inexpensive way to try it out.
 If you decide it isn't for you, then you aren't out of a large amount of money.
 You can probably use the light stands and super clamps for something else.

 Should you decide this works well for you, then it's easy to expand.
 You can get different colors of seamless paper, add props, get some reflectors or add more lights.
-Take a look at my Resources Page to get an idea of the light modifiers you may want to use.

 If you have a home studio setup already, leave a comment below with a link to show us what you use.
 You may have some different ideas than I do, and you never know who you may help.